Master of Arts in Teaching

 The Master of Arts in Teaching (M.A.T.) degree program is approved by the Connecticut State Department of Education (CSDE) and the Department of Higher Education.

-Western Connecticut State University’s (WCSU) M.A.T.
-14-month program is designed for students who hold a bachelor of arts or bachelor of Science degree, who meet WCSU graduate school entry requirements, and who wish to work toward simultaneously qualifying for a Master of Arts in Education and teaching certification.
-This program is structured to appeal to career changers and other candidates with a concentration in the field who desire teaching certification.
-Classes will be held in the evening and/or hybrid online with the exception of the student-teaching semester, a 15-week experience in a public-school setting.
+WestConn’s M.A.T.
+13-month program is designed for students who hold a bachelor of arts or bachelor of science degree, and who meet WestConn graduate shool entry requirements, who wish to work toward simultaneously qualifying for a Master of Arts in Education and teaching certification.
+This program is structured to appeal to career-changers and other candidates with a concentration in the field who desire teaching certification.
+Classes will be held in the evening and/or hybrid online with the exception of the student teaching semester, a 15-week experience in a public school setting.

 The objectives of the M.A.T. program link with the unit’s program objectives in reflecting the unit’s conceptual framework.